it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 ## Task 1 Check list publication

 As I did promise today I have just published the file `Task 1 Check list.md` to help you apply self-assessment.
 Copy the content of this file to a new GitHub issue to get a list of tasks prefixed by checkboxes.
 You can use them to control the scope and progress of your work.
 Add an issue like that before the final code assessment.
 BTW; let stress again.
-To accomplish Task 1 is not required
+To accomplish Task 1 it is not required

 - to use external data sources, as files, databases, etc.
 - to use any additional framework (if someone can do something in the framework we can do it in code for sure).